Paul-3004/ILANCE_Transfo/docs/NetworkArchitectures.md

  - (1,0) is associated to `<eos>`
  - (1,1) is associated to `<bos>`

-Furthermore, as stated above, the transformer will need to output predictions for the next charge, PDG, and cluster continuous DOFs.
+Furthermore, as stated above, the transformer will need to output predictions for the next charge, PDG, and the cluster's continuous DOFs.
 Anticipating on the presentation of the training and validation workflow, the transformer output will be compared to the labels using three loss functions:

 - 1 Mean Square Error (MSE) for the continuous DOFs.
 - 2 Cross Entropy for the charge and PDGs.